tash-g/ALB_rpt/README.md

 2. Extract foraging behaviors and create individual trip summaries;
 3. Sample points for habitat analyses and add environmental variables;
 4. Run analyses.

+### Functions

+-   **RPT_functions.R**: Contains custom functions used throughout the workflow for data processing, behavioural extraction, habitat sampling, and repeatability analyses.
+This script is sourced by other R and RMarkdown scripts as needed.

 ### Data processing